top of page

 STEP 1- Dry the flower heads, herbs, or plant material for a day or two.

-STEP 2- Once the plant material is dry, you then chop, crush, or grind it into small pieces or powder.
+STEP 2- Once the plant material is dry, chop, crush, or grind it into small pieces or powder.
 You can infuse just one plant or a combination of plants like German chamomile (Matricaria recutita), rosehip (Rosa canina), and calendula (Calendula officinalis).

 STEP 6- Bottle - It is always best to store the finished product in a dark amber bottle.